Are you looking for a business English intensive course?

-NOTE!
-In spoken English, people sometimes break the rule about verbs of state, but you should not do that in written business communication.
+Please note that in spoken English, people sometimes break the rule about verbs of state, but you should not do that in written business communication.
 Thus, in casual conversation over dinner, you may say, “I am loving this fish!
 It’s delicious.”
 This is technically incorrect, but it’s becoming more common in informal spoken English and in advertising.
-Do you remember McDonalds, “I’m loving it” campaign?
+Do you remember McDonalds, “I’m lovin’ it!” campaign?

 But in a business email, please do not write, “We are liking your proposal.” ☹ Instead, write, “We like your proposal.”